 Catchfire Collective presents innovative, powerful, and inspiring performances that reignite the chamber music experience.
 Based in Greensboro, North Carolina, Catchfire was founded by six graduates of the University of North Carolina at Greensboro in May 2019.
 Equally at home as a sextet, in smaller formations, and as soloists, Catchfire’s members represent a dynamic background of artistic approaches and experiences, united in their common goal of offering unique performances that capture the ethos of twenty-first century art music.

-There are more ways than ever to join Catchfire in its 2020-2021 season.
-Whether six feet apart or tuned in to Facebook live, we can’t wait to see you this year!
+There are more ways than ever to join Catchfire in reigniting the Chamber Music Experience.
+Whether six feet apart or tuned in to Twitch, we can’t wait for you to join us!

 Interested in reigniting the chamber music experience?
-Give us a like on Facebook, follow us on Instagram, and like us on YouTube.
-To find out how else you can support Catchfire, email us at firstname.lastname@example.org
+Give us a like on Facebook, follow us on Instagram and Twitter, and subscribe to us on YouTube.
+For more information on all things Catchfire, sign up for our mailing list or contact us at email@example.com.